tmprk/Stickers-macOS/readme.md

 Similar to stickers on iOS messages, this mac app allows you to create stickers from screenshots or existing images quickly.

-It's pretty self explanatory, but there are 3 main components: a sticker manager, editor, and popover.
+There are 3 main components: a sticker manager, editor, and popover.
 You can edit and view your sticker collections in the manager, cut-out stickers from screen captures using the editor, and easily insert images into any textfield.

 ### Screenshot